News

 Meet the new arrivals.Power-hungry AI: Researchers evaluate energy consumption across models

-A new tool designed by researchers at the University of Michigan allows users to compare the energy efficiency of AI-powered language models.Automotive News: August 9, 2023
+A new tool designed by researchers at the University of Michigan allows users to compare the energy efficiency of AI-powered language models.Researchers tout Battery Sleuth technology as disruption in vehicle security

 This article highlights Battery Sleuth, a technology developed by Kevin and Nancy O’Connor Professor of Computer Science Kang G. Shin and Prof. Liang He at University of Colorado Denver that could represent a new, more secure approach to vehicle security.University of Michigan researchers create screen protection system to fend off shoulder surfers